- A user-friendly guide to losing the plot

 Fruitcake is based on twelve years Rob spent working as a registered nurse in mental health units around the UK and Australia.

-Featuring the voice of Jean 'Binta' Breeze as GodInternationally renowned dub poet, described by the British Council as “one of the most important, influential performance poets of recent years.”
-She also has a diagnosis of schizophrenia.
+Featuring the voice of Jean 'Binta' Breeze as GodInternationally renowned dub poet (1956-2021), Jean was described by the British Council as “one of the most important, influential performance poets of recent years.”
+She also had a diagnosis of schizophrenia.

 Reviews for Fruitcake